w3c/wai-arrm/content/roles.md

 title: "Roles Involved in Accessibility"
 nav_title: "Roles"
 doc-note-type: draft
 doc-note-message-md: This is an in-progress draft.
-We welcome comments via GitHub or email from the [links below](#helpimprove).
+We welcome your comments via GitHub or email from the links below under [Help improve this page](#helpimprove).
+You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

+parent_in_h1:
+  - ref: /planning/arrm/
+    name: nav_title

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2025-03-06   # Put the date of this translation YYYY-MM-DD (with month in the middle)